esterpantaleo/etymology/README.md

 ## ETYTREE TO DO

+- [ ] To speed up queries edit ontology and add new properties to identify different etymological categories as described in [Wiktionary's Etymology help page](https://en.wiktionary.org/wiki/Wiktionary:Etymology):
+* inherited word (template inherited)
+* borrowed word (template borrowed)
+* named from people
+* developed from initialism
+* surface analysis
+* long detailed etymology - propose a new template??
+* invented word/coined expression (coined by)
+* back-formation (e.g.: burglar -> burgle, play the tamburine -> tambour, i.e. remove a morpheme, real or perceived) (template back-form)
+* compound (template compound)
+* phrase
+* initialism
+* acronym
+* abbreviation
+* clipping
+* blend/portmanteau (template blend)
+* calque/loan translation
+* year template - propose a new template??
+* cognates - I plan to ignore this
+- [ ] parse glosses in templates
-* I would like to add a preferred direction to the graph, that goes from left to right following the evolution of a word from the past to the present.
+- [x] I would like to add a preferred direction to the graph, that goes from left to right following the evolution of a word from the past to the present.
 This would mean in terms of force field to add a magnetic field that orients arrows towards a preferred direction.

-* Add zoom to tooltip, set zoom also in google chrome and other browsers.
+- [ ] Add zoom to tooltip, set zoom also in google chrome and other browsers.

-* Add etymology controversies.
+- [ ] Add etymology controversies.

-* Currently for some words the Virtuoso server doesn't return data because it reaches timeout.
+- [ ] Currently for some words the Virtuoso server doesn't return data because it reaches timeout.
 I want to try a different query like the following
 ```
     DEFINE input:inference "etymology_ontology"
     PREFIX dbetym: <http://kaiko.getalp.org/dbnaryetymology#>